Non-denial denial: Mark McGwire

-Bruce Edward Ivins
+Bruce Edwards Ivins

-Statements allegedly made in 2008 by the US biodefence researcher Bruce Edward Ivins have been characterized by the FBI as "non-denial denials".
+Statements allegedly made in 2008 by the US biodefence researcher Bruce Edwards Ivins have been characterized by the FBI as "non-denial denials".
 Ivins was the chief suspect in the investigation into the 2001 anthrax attacks on US media outlets and senators.
 In 2008, he was involuntarily committed to a psychiatric hospital, where the FBI later said his statements included the following.